SirongHuang/Quora_Insincere_Question_Classification/README.md

 1. BILSTM baseline for classification
 2. ELMO, BERT, ULMFIT (Universal Language Model Fine-tuning for Text Classification)

+Name your folder: "Plan1_yourname", and put your work in the folder. ^^

 Main communication channel: https://discord.gg/86pxBR5